wjsutton/games_night_viz/1_player_select.md

 To work out the best combination of driver, body, tires and glider, we can source some data tables from [MarioWiki.com](https://www.mariowiki.com/Mario_Kart_8_Deluxe_in-game_statistics)

 1. Input the data
-2. Long pivot the Driver, Kart body, Tires and Gliders tabs so the each attribute becomes a row with the attribute value.
+2. Long pivot the Driver, Kart body, Tires and Gliders tabs so each attribute becomes a row with the attribute value.
 3. Join Driver, Kart body, Tires and Gliders together so we have 1 row per combination of driver, kart body, tires and glider
-4. Create a total value (sum of driver, kart body, tires and glider) for each attribute
+4. Create a total value (sum of the driver, kart body, tires and glider values) for each attribute
 5. Drop the individual component values and create a wide pivot of the data spreading attributes into columns displaying the total values for each kart combination
-6. Simplfy the attributes:
+6. Simplify the attributes:
 - Sum all attributes as the overall total
 - Sum all attributes starting with "S" for the overall speed
 - Sum all attributes starting with "T" for the overall handling

 7. Determine which components (driver, kart body, tires and glider) are available at the start of the game
-8. Create flag for any kart combination that requires an unlock, i.e. any components not available at the start of the game
+8. Create a flag for any kart combination that requires an unlock, i.e. any components not available at the start of the game
 9. Create a rank for each driver and if an unlock is required, ordered by the highest overall total descending, then by speed descending and handling descending
 10. Filter the data so just the best kart for each driver and if an unlock is required
 11. Optional: Join each component to an image so you know what to look out for in the game